swaptacular/swpt_accounts/README.md

 The
 [entrypoint](https://github.com/epandurski/swpt_accounts/blob/master/docker/entrypoint.sh)
-of the container allows you to execute the following *documented commands*:
+of the docker container allows you to execute the following *documented commands*:

 * `all`

   Starts all the necessary services in the container.
-This is the command that will be executed if no arguments are passed to the entrypoint.
+Also, this is the command that will be executed if no arguments are passed to the entrypoint.

-  **IMPORTANT NOTE: For each database instance, you must start exactly one container with this command!**
+  **IMPORTANT NOTE: For each database instance, you must start exactly one container with this command.**

 * `configure`